John Caradja: Escape from Wallachia

-According to historian Bogdan Bucur, while in exile Caragea "lived off his huge fortune, which consoled him regarding his prudent abdication."
-Most funds had been transferred into Western banks (some 30 million piasters were moved by the Geymüller House to the National Austrian Bank), and were accessible to Caragea once he relocated to a new home in the Grand Duchy of Tuscany, at Pisa.
-He enjoyed an unusually deep level of protection from the Tuscan authorities, with censors intervening to remove all criticism of Caragea from the local newspapers.
-Caragea's escape was seen as intolerable by Mahmud II; while the aged Alexandros Soutzos took over as Prince, the Sultan issued a decree that only four clans of Phanariotes, including two branches of the Soutzos, could ever expect to have members appointed to high office.
+Alexandros Mavrokordatos had also joined this "Phanariote colony", but seemed to snub his liege: "One would be hard pressed to find in Europe a minister who would speak [like Mavrokordatos did] in front of their sovereign".
+Candolle describes Caradja himself as able to converse in French, but "less informed of European mores than various members of his family"; perplexing locals with his suspicion of Swiss banks in a Swiss city, and with his unwillingness to cut down on luxuries, he began selling his silver on the open market.
+He was also able to recover and sell off his jewels, which were handled by Jean-François Bautte.
+According to historian Bogdan Bucur, while in exile Caradja "lived off his huge fortune, which consoled him regarding his prudent abdication."
+Most funds had been transferred into Western banks (some 30 million piasters were moved by the Geymüller House to the National Austrian Bank).
+The Geymüller reserve became accessible to Caradja once he relocated to a new home in the Grand Duchy of Tuscany, at Pisa.
+He enjoyed an unusually deep level of protection from the Tuscan authorities, with censors intervening to remove all criticism of Caradja from the local newspapers.

+Caradja's escape was seen as intolerable by Mahmud II; while the aged Alexandros Soutzos took over as Prince, the Sultan issued a decree that only four clans of Phanariotes, including two branches of the Soutzos, could ever expect to have members appointed to high office.
+On 12 October 1818, the Ottoman Shaykh al-Islām, Çerkes Halil Efendi, argued before Mahmud that Halet had forced Caradja to flee, by asking him to perform acts he defined as mugâyir-i rızâ-yı 'âli ("against the Sultan's consent").
+As reported by Lady Morgan, "The Prince Caradja was a victim of the recent intrigues of the Ottoman Court [...].
+His people surrounded and put to death the messengers of his doom, while the Hospodar fled with his family to the frontiers."
 Halet was "seriously reprimanded" and lost the Sultan's favor, though his candidate, Michael Soutzos, was still a favorite for the Moldavian crown; Beizadea Georgios, whom the events had caught in Istanbul, implored the Sultan for clemency, and received a hatt-i humayun granting him personal safety.
-The Caragea estates in Istanbul, including those owned by the Kapucu, were confiscated.
+The Caradja estates in Istanbul, including those owned by the Kapucu, were confiscated.
 Meanwhile, Ciorogârla Domnească was auctioned off to cover some of the budgetary losses created by its owner's departure.
 It was purchased by Constantin Varlaam for 750,000 thalers.